scottgallant/xaprb-src/content/blog/2013/12/18/secure-your-accounts-and-devices.md

 Finally, here are some techniques that aren't as useful as you might have been told.

 *   Changing passwords doesn't significantly enhance security unless you change from an insecure password to a strong one.
 Changing passwords is most useful, in my opinion, when a service has already been compromised or potentially compromised.
 It's possible on any given day that an attacker has gotten a list of encrypted passwords for a service, hasn't yet been discovered, and hasn't yet decrypted them, and that you'll foil the attack by changing your password in the meanwhile, but this is such a vanishingly small chance that it's not meaningful.
+Actually, some leading technologists sensibly say that [frequent password changes make you less secure, not more](http://arstechnica.com/security/2016/08/frequent-password-changes-are-the-enemy-of-security-ftc-technologist-says/).
 *   (OK, this ended up being a list of 1 thing.
 Tell me what else should go here.)

 ### Summary